Multiplication: Properties

 Other mathematical systems that include a multiplication operation may not have all these properties.
 For example, multiplication is not, in general, commutative for matrices and quaternions.
+Hurwitz's theorem shows that for the hypercomplex numbers of dimension 8 or greater, including the octonions, sedenions, and trigintaduonions, multiplication is generally not associative.

 Axioms

 In the book Arithmetices principia, nova methodo exposita, Giuseppe Peano proposed axioms for arithmetic based on his axioms for natural numbers.
 Peano arithmetic has two axioms for multiplication: